Teilhard's Women Friends

 Ida Treat, an American, 1889-1978.
 86 letters, 1926-1952, from Pierre Teilhard de Chardin are in the Vassar College Library Collection

-The Divine Milieu - "When God decided to realize His Incarnation before our eyes, He had first of all to raise up in the world a virtue capable of drawing Him as far as ourselves.
+The Divine Milieu - "When the time had come when God resolved to realize His Incarnation before our eyes, he had first of all to raise up in the world a virtue capable of drawing him as far as ourselves.
 He needed a mother who would engender Him in the human sphere.
 What did he do?
-He created the Virgin Mary, that is to say He called forth on earth a purity so great that, within this transparency, He would concentrate Himself to the point of becoming a little child."
+He created the Virgin Mary, that is to say he called forth on earth a purity so great that, within this transparency, he would concentrate Himself to the point of appearing as a child."